 The water heater should be located such that plastic vent pipe lengths and the number of connection fittings are minimized.
-Minimum and maximum equivalent pipe lengths for the vent and combustion air intake systems are given in Tables 4 and 5.
-Either 3 in. or 4 in. plastic piping may be used.
-The water heater is provided with a 4" female PVC connection for the air intake and a 3" female PVC connection (on the condensate assembly) for the exhaust vent.
-For ease of installation and potential future inspection, a 4" flexible coupling is supplied for connection to the 4" PVC fitting on the air intake.
-The flexible coupling should be used as the first connection on the intake for both 3" and 4" vent systems.
-Slide the large end of the flexible coupling over the female PVC fitting.
-A 4" x 3" reducer is supplied for reducing the intake or increasing the exhaust vent for either a 3" or 4" vent system, respectively.
-DO NOT use less than 3 in. diameter plastic pipe and DO NOT use unequal sizes except to increase or decrease size at the point of connection to the water heater.
-Figure 6 shows the proper connections to adapt the air intake for 3" piping.
+Minimum and maximum equivalent pipe lengths for the vent and combustion air intake systems are given in Table 4.
+6" diameter piping must be used.
+The water heater is provided with a 6" female PVC connection for the air intake and a 6" female PVC connection for the exhaust vent.
+For ease of installation and potential future inspection, a 4" flexible coupling is used as the first connection on the blower.

+DO NOT use less than 6" diameter plastic pipe and DO NOT use unequal sizes except as shown to increase from 4" to 6" diameter at the point of connection to the water heater.
+Figure 6 shows the proper connections to increase from 4" to 6" plastic pipe on the intake, and how to establish the exhaust venting with the factory supplied assembly.